v79/KotlessTestBeta/README.md

 ###At Amazon AWS

 - The functions are accessed via an API Gateway.
 There's a default stage created, called **1** (can this be renamed?).
-- You need the `Invoke URL` from the stage editor - format is https://_something_.execute-api._region_.amazonaws.com/1 .
+- You need the `Invoke URL` from the stage editor - format is https://_something_.execute-api._region_.amazonaws.com/1 . - can also be found as `application_url` at the end of the terrform deployment logs
 - Set up a Cloudfront distribution - the origin domain is this Invoke URL, minus the https:// and the stage - AWS won't offer this as a dropdown option; it only offers the S3 buckets.
 Don't choose the bucket!
 - Set the origin path to be the stage (e.g. `/1`)
 - To tie this to your own domain, go to Route 53 and add a Simple A record directing traffic to the cloudfront domain (_something_.cloudfront.net)